 Dear friends of the Jewish Museum Vienna!

-On July 1, 2022, I assumed my position as director and scientific director of the Jewish Museum Vienna.
+On July 1, 2022, I assumed my position as scientific director of the Jewish Museum Vienna.
 I am pleased to take on this wonderful and honorable task and to be able to shape a chapter in the history of the world’s oldest Jewish museum, with which I have long been associated as a scholar, curator and exhibition visitor.

 My predecessor Danielle Spera opened the house to a broad public – now it is essential to continue on this path and to guide the museum further into the twenty-first century.
 Today, Jewish museums are places where current social issues are addressed from a Jewish perspective.
 They are places where questions are asked about the conditions under which the majority society and minorities live together, and where they work against antisemitism, racism and all forms of discrimination.